Video games in Japan: 1980s

 The late 1980s to early 1990s is considered the golden age of Japanese computer gaming, which would flourish until its decline around the mid-1990s, as consoles eventually dominated the Japanese market.
 A notable Japanese computer RPG from around this time was WiBArm, the earliest known RPG to feature 3D polygonal graphics.
-It was a 1986 role-playing shooter released by Arsys Software for the PC-88 in Japan and ported to MS-DOS for Western release by Brøderbund.
+It was a 1986 role-playing shooter released by Arsys Software for the PC-88 in Japan and ported to MS-DOS for Western release by Broderbund.
 In WiBArm, the player controls a transformable mecha robot, switching between a 2D side-scrolling view during outdoor exploration to a fully 3D polygonal third-person perspective inside buildings, while bosses are fought in an arena-style 2D shoot 'em up battle.
 The game featured a variety of weapons and equipment as well as an automap, and the player could upgrade equipment and earn experience to raise stats.
 Unlike first-person RPGs at the time that were restricted to 90-degree movements, WiBArm's use of 3D polygons allowed full 360-degree movement.

 On October 30, 1987, the PC Engine made its debut in the Japanese market and it was a tremendous success.
 The console had an elegant, "eye-catching" design, and it was very small compared to its rivals.
 The PC Engine, TurboGrafx-16, known as TurboGrafx-16 in the rest of the world, was a collaborative effort between Hudson Soft, who created video game software, and NEC, a major company which was dominant in the Japanese personal computer market with their PC-88 and PC-98 platforms.

-R-Type, an acclaimed side-scrolling shoot 'em up, was released in 1987 by Irem, employing slower paced scrolling than usual, with difficult levels calling for methodical strategies.
+R-Type, an acclaimed side-scrolling shoot 'em up, was released in 1987 by Irem, employing slower-paced scrolling than usual, with difficult levels calling for methodical strategies.
 1990's Raiden was the beginning of another acclaimed and enduring series to emerge from this period.
 In 1987, Square's 3-D WorldRunner was an early stereoscopic 3-D shooter played from a third-person perspective, followed later that year by its sequel JJ, and the following year by Space Harrier 3-D which used the SegaScope 3-D shutter glasses.
 Also in 1987, Konami created Contra as a coin-op arcade game that was particularly acclaimed for its multi-directional aiming and two player cooperative gameplay.